-Mr Allen is the CEO at the Investment Manager since 2021 and has been the President at the Investment Manager since 2017.
-Mr Allen was the Director of Global Equities at the Investment Manager from 2009 to 2016.
+Mr Allen has been a President at the Investment Manager since 2017 and the Director of Global Equities at the Investment Manager from 2009 to 2016.
 Prior to joining the Investment Manager, Mr Allen was a Senior Managing Director and board member of Wilshire Associates.
 From 1983 to 2009 he held various positions in the asset management area of Wilshire Associates with the exception of the period from 1991 to 1993 when he worked with Asset Strategy Consulting.
-He holds a BBA from Pacific Lutheran University and an MBA from the University of

-Chicago, Booth School of Business.
+He holds a BBA from Pacific Lutheran University and an MBA from the University of Chicago, Booth School of Business.
 Mr. Allen is a Chartered Financial Analyst (CFA) Charterholder.